 Most people have been affected, one way or another, by alcoholism.
 The problem is quite apparent in western societies, and unfortunately, it’s not an easy problem for either the alcoholic or those that they love to manage.
 This is, in part, because there are so many different causes of alcoholism.

 Any condition with such a wide range of causative factors can become widespread quite quickly.
 If more people become informed about what causes alcoholism, then more people will be better prepared to help prevent the problem from arising.
-If you think that you or someone you know might be developing an alcohol problem, it’s important that you seek alcoholism treatment or professional help.
+If someone might be developing an alcohol problem, it’s important to seek alcoholism treatment or professional help.

 What Causes Alcohol Addiction?

-One might wonder why some people are able to have a few drinks one night and remain largely abstinent from the bottle, while others are quick to develop a serious problem with drinking.
-This is a complex issue because there are many reasons for alcoholism – the condition arises as a result of a combination of psychological, emotional, environmental, cultural, social and genetic factors.
+One might wonder why some people can have a few drinks one night and remain largely abstinent from the bottle, while others are quick to develop a serious problem with drinking.
+This is a complex issue because there are many reasons for alcoholism – the condition arises as a result of a combination of psychological, emotional, environmental, cultural, social, and genetic factors.

-Identifying risk factors as soon as possible is an important part of preventing alcoholism.
+Identifying risk factors as soon as possible is an essential part of preventing alcoholism.
 It’s also important to know about the repercussions that alcohol abuse causes.